 tenement backyard.
-"Shop Life," which opened in 2012, looks at the various businesses run on the street level here, including a German-style bar, a kosher butcher, an auctioneer, and, in the 1970s, a discount underwear store.
-A two-hour extended experience tour with a chance for in-depth discussion is offered every day.
-Walking tours of the neighborhood are also held daily.
-Note that most tours don't allow kids under 5.
+"Shop Life" looks at the various businesses operating on local streets, including a German-style bar, a kosher butcher, an auctioneer, and, in the 1970s, a discount underwear store.
+A two-hour extended experience tour with a chance for in-depth discussion is hosted daily, as are walking tours of the neighborhood; most tours don't allow kids under five.